Sensors in Space

 Course Format

-• Three online meetings throughout the course plus engagement with discussion boards
+• Seven online meetings throughout the course plus engagement with discussion boards

 • 3-4 hours of independent study per week